nyxtom/broadcast/README.md

 + stats-aware, broadcast has built in stats tracking to not only monitor it's own state and report it out, but is able to handle generic stat routines through extended modules (i.e. broadcast-stats)
++ broadcast-benchmark for benchmarking various async/non-async commands

 ## TODO
-+ broadcast-benchmark for stats benchmarking
 + configuration/support for listening on udp
 + cluster-aware configuration, allow broadcast-server to inspect commands and determine whether both the command or the first key of the arguments is handled by a different server altogether using a hashring config.
 + add additional language clients (node.js, python, c#)
++ simple pub/sub protocol

 ## Build and Install